mschwartau/keycloak-custom-protocol-mapper-example/README.md

 shows how this can be done.

 ## Entrypoints into this project
 1. [data-setup](data-setup): Project to configure [Keycloak](https://www.keycloak.org/) via its REST API.
 Configures a realm so that it uses the example protocol mapper.
-Contains a main Methode which can be executed against a running [Keycloak](https://www.keycloak.org/) instance.
+Contains a [main method](data-setup/src/main/java/hamburg/schwartau/datasetup/bootstrap/DataSetupMain.java) which can be executed against a running [Keycloak](https://www.keycloak.org/) instance.
 2. [protocol-mapper](protocol-mapper): Contains the protocol mapper code.
 The resulting jar file will be deployed to [Keycloak](https://www.keycloak.org/).
 I tried to explain things needed in comments in the [protocol-mapper project](protocol-mapper)
 3. [Dockerfile](Dockerfile): Is based upon the official [Keycloak docker image](https://hub.docker.com/r/jboss/keycloak/).
 Adds the jar file containing the [protocol mapper](protocol-mapper/src/main/java/hamburg/schwartau/HelloWorldMapper.java), created by the [protocol-mapper project](protocol-mapper), to the keycloak instance.